-Plaque and tartar build-up can create an ideal environment for bacteria to set up home in your dog’s mouth leading to smelly breath, infected gums, dental pain, or a root abscess and in severe cases, damage to your dog’s internal organs.
+Plaque and tartar build-up can create an ideal environment for bacteria to set up home in your dog’s mouth leading to smelly breath, infected gums, dental pain, or a root abscess and in very severe cases, damage to your dog’s internal organs.

-The latest research has proved the very best way to care for your dog's dental health is good old-fashioned brushing.
+The latest research has proved the very best way to care for your dog's dental health is by using good old-fashioned brushing.
 You might be reluctant to brush your dog's teeth in case they won't like it, but most respond well and actually enjoy the new fuss.
 Doggy toothpaste can be really tasty too.

+Prevention is always better than cure, so it'd be ideal to introduce teeth brushing to your puppy early on, so they grow up with this as part of their normal routine.
 Keep each session nice and short.
 To start, gently stroke your dog’s cheek for a minute or two whilst they get used to the action.
 For the next few days, let them lick a small amount of toothpaste from your finger too.
 Next, rub some toothpaste on your dog's gums.
 Using a soft, kid's toothbrush, build this up to gently brushing their teeth.